.EXE File Extension

 - Format: Binary

-What is an .EXE file?
+What is a .EXE file extension?

 .EXE is Windows Executable File